ahmedopolis/Deforestation-Exploration-Data-Analysis/README.md

-# Data Exploration of a World Bank Forest Data (1990-2016)
+# Data Exploration of a World Bank Forest Dataset (1990-2016)

-The herein repository host the snippets of SQL scripts and a data report for the herein analysis.
+The herein repository host the SQL scripts and a data report ('deforestation-exploration-report.pdf') for the herein analysis.

 ## License